fotism23/stock-hawk/README.md

 - Graph representation of a stock's price history.
 - Widget.

-# Known Issues.
-- Bug #1 : Yahoo Finance API Library is not working as expected, throwing a StringIndexOutOfBoundsException at sync/QuoteSyncJob line 84.

 # Development.
 This Application was developed in:
 Android Studio 2.3.1